limikael/freecad-slic3r-tools/README.md

 ### Run Slic3r
 Export .gcode for the current document, with the current slic3r settings.
 In order to use this command, you need to set a profile .ini file for slic3r to use, see above.
 There is no prompt to ask for a file name, the name of the exported .gcode file will be derived from your document file name.

+## Feedback
+All types of feedback, suggestions and contributions are much welcome!

+For discussion, you can use [this thread on the FreeCAD forum](https://forum.freecadweb.org/viewtopic.php?f=9&t=36342).